NathanPJF/shopify-barcode-js/readme.md

 ![Variant editing screenshot](http://snapify.shopify.com/11-56-8bsrm-3mpqq.png)

+###Considerations

+This javascript solution can turn a barcode string into a scannable format, provided that the string you are converting can create a **valid barcode**.

+Strings can be converted into the CODE128 fairly easily.
+However, CODE39 will not accept lowercase letters - so if you want to use this format, you will have to enter the variant's barcode appropriately.
+EAN/UPC format will only accept numbers, and the string must follow a certain convention.

+###Other uses
-Note: You aren't limited to using this javascript solution on just variant barcodes, but there are limitations as to what strings can be turned into different barcode formats.
+You aren't limited to using this javascript solution on just variant barcodes, but there are limitations as to what strings can be turned into different barcode formats.

 ##Setup instructions